Extra Tuition Can & Should Be for All – Not Just the Wealthy

 Sir Peter Lampl, Chairman of the Sutton Trust and an early investor in our tuition company, Explore Learning said that it was “crucial” to narrow the learning gap for less advantaged children.

-So, how do we prevent the learning gap widening?
+So, how do we prevent the learning gap from widening?

 So we have proved that tuition doesn’t need to cost the earth to be effective.
 Our model goes some way to narrow a gap and additionally we have been able to reach out further with a scholarship programme for those in most need and our acceptance of childcare vouchers means that for many families there are even more savings to be made.